 Addressing water issues in disadvantaged communities requires understanding their water needs and the technical, economic, and political barriers to addressing these needs.
 From an environmental justice perspective, disadvantaged communities must be active and informed stakeholders in IRWM.
 Acknowledging this, the California Department of Water Resources (DWR) has increasingly mandated that IRWM efforts assess how to increase disadvantaged communities participation in regional water planning.
 Even after multiple efforts on this front, however, participation of disadvantaged communities in regional IRWM plans has generally remained minimal and disadvantaged communities continue to face challenges in accessing funding for regional solutions.

 To remedy these problems, in 2011 DWR funded seven pilot projects to develop models for improving participation and addressing the water needs of disadvantaged communities and environmental justice communities (low-income and/or communities of color).
-Our current project assesses how well these IRWM planning efforts address the needs of disadvantaged communities in California through an assessment of DWR’s seven pilot projects.
-This timely topic and unique combination of the Integrated Regional Water Management and environmental justice fields addresses a critical water policy issue in California.
-We operationalize environmental justice as an analysis of the structural factors that result in the disproportionate distribution of environmental hazards on the most vulnerable communities, as well as the systematic exclusion of these populations from shaping policies, plans, and actions to prevent or mitigate these hazards.
+Our project assessed how well these IRWM planning efforts address the needs of disadvantaged communities in California through an assessment of DWR’s seven pilot projects.
+We operationalized environmental justice as an analysis of the structural factors that result in the disproportionate distribution of environmental hazards on the most vulnerable communities, as well as the systematic exclusion of these populations from shaping policies, plans, and actions to prevent or mitigate these hazards.

-We will examine this topic through the practical application of a social learning framework, which provides an explicit mechanism for linking core concepts of procedural justice (representation and involvement in environmental decision-making) with core IRWM concepts of social learning.
-In particular, by focusing on the role of social learning—that learning which occurs within and across diverse stakeholder groups—we can explore the extent to which traditionally marginalized groups are, or are not incorporated into present-day water governance regimes.
+We examined this topic through the practical application of a social learning framework, which provides an explicit mechanism for linking core concepts of procedural justice (representation and involvement in environmental decision-making) with core IRWM concepts of social learning.
+In particular, by focusing on the role of social learning—that learning which occurs within and across diverse stakeholder groups—we explored the extent to which traditionally marginalized groups are, or are not incorporated into present-day water governance regimes.